kyegomez/AlphaFold3/README.md

 # Todo

-- [ ] Implement Figure A, implement triangle update, transition,
-- [ ] Impelment Figure B, per token, cond,
-- [ ] Implement Figure C: Network Chunk,
+## Model Architecture
+- Implement input Embedder from Alphafold2 openfold implementation
-- [ ] Implement confidence module
+- Implement the template module from openfold
+- Implement the MSA embedding from openfold
+- Fix residuals and make sure pair representation and generated output goes into the diffusion model
-- [ ] Implement Template Module
+- Implement reclying to fix residuals

+## Training pipeline
+- Get all datasets pushed to huggingface